xealits/TopTaus/Readme.txt

 Produce fakerate
 ----------------
+for a list of all the options:
+    doTauFakesStudy test/physicsAnalysisParSets_cfg.py --help
+for running everything:
-doTauFakesStudy test/physicsAnalysisParSets_cfg.py --do new (must re-split the --do optionlist)
+    doTauFakesStudy test/physicsAnalysisParSets_cfg.py --do all

 Datacards
 ---------